Hangxiety: The Link Between Anxiety And Booze

 How can I reduce hangxiety?

-To reduce hangxiety, consider moderating your alcohol intake, staying hydrated, and practicing mindfulness or relaxation techniques.
+To reduce hangxiety, consider moderating your booze intake, staying hydrated, and practicing mindfulness or relaxation techniques.
 Seeking support from a mental health professional can also be beneficial.

 When should I seek professional help?